AnshShah3009/Cronus/README.md

 # Cronus

-This Project was made for Apogee 2019 as a design system.
-It proposes a quadraped-rover hybrid system.
+This Project was made for Apogee 2019 as a Design Challenge.
+It proposes a quadruped-rover hybrid system.
 It has 4 servo controlled legs to adjust the height of the chassis along with 4 omni wheels at the bottom.
-We have used a Holonomic drive system with Raspberry Pi as its microcontroller.
+We have used a Holonomic drive system with Raspberry Pi as its microprocessor.
 We have also used a camera on the raspberry Pi to carry out motion detection, face and eye recognition using OpenCV.
-The purpose of this project was to showcase a new design for a security bot with height adjusting omni directionality using a holonomic drive.
+The purpose of this project was to showcase a new design for a security bot with height adjusting omni directional movement capablity using a holonomic drive.

 ## Project